-Asserting the Right Defenses to Breach of Contract Can Win Your Case
+Asserting the Right Affirmative Defenses to Breach of Contract Claim Can Win Your Case

 Breach of contract affirmative defenses are important when another party files a case but you actually have a legal reason for not completing the contract.
 In contract litigation, there are certain affirmative breach of contract remedies you can assert at trial.

-By proving contract defenses to the required legal standard, you can actually prevail at trial.
+By proving viable contract defenses to the required legal standard, you can actually prevail at trial.
 However, parties to a lawsuit sometimes fail to assess whether they have any viable breach of contract affirmative defenses available to them.
 This is especially true when litigation federal government contract cases.

 Although you may have a reason for breaching the contract, the question is whether or not you have a legal reason or defense.